 Tom has provided outstanding leadership in the reform of education in schools, particularly in the area of NSW Equity Programs, which sought to improve educational achievement of identified groups of students such as Aboriginal and NESB students.
 Tom designed a complex set of policy changes which aligned with and reinforced, national and international policy reforms relating to substantial social justice policy.

-Tom has been an active member of Sydney School of Education and Social Work’s Advisory Board since the board’s inception in 2007.
+Tom has been an active member of Sydney School of Education and Social Work’s Teacher Education Advisory Board since the board’s inception in 2007.